meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 release_date EXISTS
 ```

-The negated form of `EXISTS` can be written as:
+The negated form of the above expression can be written as:

 ```
-attribute NOT EXISTS
+release_date NOT EXISTS
-NOT attribute EXISTS
+NOT release_date EXISTS
 ```

 Both forms are equivalent.